-The median household income for families with two full-time working parents is just over $100,000, compared with just $55,000 for households where only the father works full time, according to a 2015 Pew Research Center survey.
+The median household income for families with two full-time working parents is just over $100,000, compared with just $55,000 for households where only one parent works full time, according to a 2015 Pew Research Center survey.

 Managing that vast earnings gap can be challenging for single-income households.
 Living off of one income can be as emotional as it is logistical.